ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/04-writing-tests.md

 date: 2018-08-24T10:53:26-05:00
 ---

 Writing tests is in many ways just as challenging and creative an endeavor as writing programs.
 Tests usually consist of invoking some portion of program code, and then using _assertions_ to determine that the actual results match the expected results.
-The result of these assertions are typically reported on a per-test basis, which makes it easy to see where your program is not behaving as expected.
+The results of these assertions are typically reported on a per-test basis, which makes it easy to see where your program is not behaving as expected.

 Consider a class that is a software control system for a kitchen stove.
 It might have properties for four burners, which correspond to what heat output they are currently set to.
 Let's assume this is as an integer between 0 (off) and 5 (high).
 When we first construct this class, we'd probably expect them all to be off!
 A test to verify that expectation would be: